Metabolism 101: Introduction to Metabolism and Nutrition

 Myth: “Metabolism diets” work the best to increase metabolism.

 In actuality, the most effective way to speed up your metabolism is to add exercise and muscle-building activities to your routine.
+According to our dietitian in BC, Natalie, this is vitally important.

-Related: Sports Dietitian For Strength Training
+Related: Nutritionist For Strength Training

 Let’s take a deeper dive into some of these “metabolism diets”.